mynamesleon/element-addclass/README.md

 # element-addclass

-Tiny helper module for adding classes to elements.
+Tiny zero dependency helper module for adding classes to elements.

 This emulates jQuery's `addClass` behaviour: it works for multiple elements, can take a space delimitted String for multiple classes, won't add duplicate classes, and even works in awful browsers.